 We embrace the culture shift.

-Rob Kennaley opened our practice after more than 20 years with one of Canada's leading Bay Street construction law firms.
+Rob Kennaley opened our practice in 2017 after more than 20 years with one of Canada's leading Bay Street construction law firms.
 Our primary overheads are located outside of the GTA, allowing us to better serve our clients wherever they reside.

 With our primary office located at Wincey Mills in Paris Ontario, we also maintain satellite offices in Toronto, Barrie and Simcoe.